In the world of digital commerce, the need for integrated, multi-channel payments continues to grow.

 They are an important part of the payment ecosystem that connects merchants, consumers, financial institutions, and payment networks.
 PSPs offer gateway functionality to merchants and their customers.

-To comprehend how a payment service provider works, you need to be aware of the principal components of an online transaction.
+To comprehend how a PSP gateway works, you need to be aware of the principal components of an online transaction.
 These include:

 - Cardholder: A customer that avails a product or service on a merchant’s website.